Off the Wall: Music and vocals

-With the arrival of Off the Wall in the late 1970s, Jackson's abilities as a vocalist were well regarded; AllMusic writer Stephen Thomas Erlewine described him as a "blindingly gifted vocalist".
+With the arrival of Off the Wall in the late 1970s, Jackson's abilities as a vocalist were well regarded; Erlewine described him as a "blindingly gifted vocalist".
 At the time, Rolling Stone compared his vocals to the "breathless, dreamy stutter" of Stevie Wonder.
 Their analysis was also that "Jackson's feathery-timbered tenor is extraordinarily beautiful.
 It slides smoothly into a startling falsetto that's used very daringly".
 Writer, journalist and biographer J. Randy Taraborrelli expressed the opinion that Jackson sings with "sexy falsetto" vocals in "Don't Stop 'Til You Get Enough".
 Taraborrelli also stated, "Fans and industry peers alike were left with their mouths agape when Off the Wall was issued to the public.
 Fans proclaimed that they hadn't heard him sing with such joy and abandon since the early Jackson 5 days".

 Release and commercial reception

-Off the Wall was released on the 10th of August, 1979.
+Off the Wall was released on August 10, 1979.
 It peaked at number three on the Billboard Top LPs & Tapes chart and number one on the Billboard R&B Albums chart, staying at number one on the latter chart for 16 weeks.
-An enormous commercial success, it was the third-best-selling album of 1980 in the United States, as well as the United Kingdom.
-"Off the Wall" was sold three million copies in the United States before the end of 1979, while the Jacksons were still on tour.
-Off the Wall is certified 9× Platinum in the US and has sold over 20 million copies worldwide.
+It remained in the top 10 of the Top LPs & Tapes chart for nearly 9 months.
+Off the Wall sold three million copies in the United States before the end of 1979, while the Jacksons were still on tour.
+According to Rolling Stone, it was the best-selling album of 1980 in the US.

+Off the Wall is certified Diamond in the US and has sold over 20 million copies worldwide.
 It has also gained Platinum certifications in eleven other countries.
 The album's success led to the start of a nine-year partnership between Jackson and Jones; their next collaboration would be Thriller (1982), which is the best-selling album of all time.

-On October 16, 2001, a special edition reissue of Off the Wall was released by Sony Records.
-It was re-released again on February 26, 2016.
+On October 16, 2001, a special edition reissue of Off the Wall was released by Sony Records to promote his upcoming album Invincible, with the album cover using the original back cover instead (only showcasing the bottom half of his legs).
+It was re-released again on February 26, 2016 in its original album cover.
 The material found strong praise from critics more than 20 years after the original release.
 On January 7, 2016, Sony Music and The Estate of Michael Jackson announced that Off the Wall would be reissued and packaged with a new documentary directed by Spike Lee titled Michael Jackson's Journey from Motown to Off the Wall.
 The reissue and documentary were both released on February 26, 2016.